 Open Happiness was the longest used slogan in the history of the company.

-Marketing for The Coca-Cola Company based on the Open Happiness theme also appeared in the United States as print ads in newspapers, in television commercials, in outdoor advertising, and in in-store advertising, source: Wikipedia.
+Marketing for The Coca-Cola Company based on the Open Happiness theme also appeared in the United States as print ads in newspapers, television commercials, outdoor advertising, and in-store advertising.

-Dunkin’ Donuts launched, in April 2006, the most significant repositioning effort in the company’s history by unveiling a brand new, multi-million dollar advertising campaign under the tagline “America Runs on Dunkin.”
+In 2006, Dunkin' Donuts launched the most significant repositioning effort in the company's history, its multi-million dollar advertising campaign under the tagline “America Runs on Dunkin.”

 The “America Runs on Dunkin'” is a fun and quirky celebration of life, showing Americans embracing their work.